tsuru/mysqlapi/README.md

 Choose your configuration mode
 ------------------------------

-There are two modes to configure the API usage behavior:
+There are three modes to configure the API usage behavior:

 - `shared`: this configuration forces all applications to share the same mysql installation, in this mode, mysql API will create a new user and a new database when added/binded by an app.
-- `dedicated`: every app using mysql will have a single vm for it's usage, in this mode, mysql API will create a vm, install everything needed to run mysql based on a predefined AMI and create a user and password.
+- `dedicated (on-demmand)`: every app using mysql will have a single vm for it's usage, in this mode, mysql API will create a vm, install everything needed to run mysql based on a predefined AMI and create a user and password.
+- `dedicated (pre-provisioned)`: every app using mysql will have a single MySQL instance, pre-provisioned.

 Everything that is needed by the application to connect with mysql is provided automatically by tsuru, using environment variables, e.g. when you add/bind your app with mysql service, tsuru will export all environment variables returned by mysql API.